joanmarcriera/ceilometer-plugin-fiware/README.md

 ![Ceilometer Architecture][ceilometer_architecture_pict]
 _Figure taken from [Ceilometer documentation][ceilometer_architecture_doc]_

-After installation and configuration, IOs should be able to obtain monitoring information about the following resources of their Openstack environments at Infographics page or by querying Federation Monitoring API:
-- __region__
-- __hosts__
-- __images__
-- __host services__ _(OpenStack services: nova, glance, cinder, ... )_
-- __vm__ (i.e. instances)

 ## Installation

-The installation and configuration procedure involves both the central nodes (i.e. controllers) and the compute nodes.
+The installation and configuration procedure involves both *Central agent pollsters* at the controller nodes and *Compute agent pollsters* at every compute node.
+This repository contains all the pollsters and files that IOs would need to customize the default Ceilometer installation.

 ### Central agent pollsters